#epic song analysis

 Poseidon and the gods have been proven time and time again in the musical just how powerful they are.
 Their ominous and grandiose entrances, them striking fear and inferiority in our hearts just by singing.
 Even Circe, a low-level goddess, poses a constant threat to the crew and Odysseus had to get help from Hermes just to get a chance to corner her (and Hermes even joked that he can still die!)

 Poseidon easily destroyed almost all of Odysseus' fleet.
 Odysseus was very avoidant of him, opting to go to the literal Underworld to find instruction on how to dodge him and sailing through Scylla's lair + willing to sacrifice six men for safe passage.
 And when Poseidon said he can drown all of Ithaca, it's not just bluffing, he would and could have done that.
-Yeah, the King of the Sea is THAT BIG of a treat.
+Yeah, the King of the Sea is THAT BIG of a threat.

 So no, Odysseus isn't cool to attack Poseidon, he's being stupid.
-I'm not even cheering for him the whole him he fight, just groaning at how ridiculous the whole thing is.
+I'm not even cheering for him the whole time he fight, just groaning at how ridiculous the whole thing is.
 If Epic is more believable and sticks to WHAT IT HAD ESTABLISHED BEFORE, having a sudden burst of anger and choosing ruthlessness won't save Odysseus from one swipe of Poseidon's trident.
-Odysseus stood no chance against a one of the most powerful deity, even if he's the protagonist and love his family.
+Odysseus stood no chance against one of the most powerful deity, even if he's the protagonist and love his family.

 Not only that, Poseidon didn't even defend himself and was wounded by a mere human!
 And he just sat there and took all the blows and insults from Odysseus???
 And he actually begged Odysseus to stop and agree to quell the storm to let him get home???
 I'm not buy that bullshit.
 I'm more upset that a literal Olympian god was nerfed down than Odysseus having a Gary Stu moment.
 Give me a break, that try-hard moment to be cool and edgy just show how badly written the scene is.